BrandonTur90/Spotify-Data-Analysis/README.md

 ## Machine Learning Model

-For our project, we are going to use Logistics Regression as a supervised machine learning model.
-Logistics regression uses classification as a method.
+For our project, we are going to use Random Forest model.
+Random Forest model is a supervised machine learning algorithm that is constructed from decision tree algorithms.
+It utilizes ensemble learning, which is a technique that combines many classifiers to provide solutions to complex problems.
 Using this model, we will be able to predict whether a song will be popular based on its features.
-Based on multiple factors, our model predicts whether a song will be popular or not, including acoustics, danceability, duration_ms, energy, instrumentals, liveness, loudness, mode, speech, tempo, and valence.
+Based on multiple factors, our model predicts whether a song will be popular or not (if the streams will be above average of 345,717 streams or below), including acoustics, danceability, duration_ms, energy, instrumentals, liveness, loudness, mode, speech, tempo, and valence.

+*Data Preprocessing*

+The streams value helped us to binary group the data in to two groups where 1 is the group where the streams values are above the average number of 345,717 streams and the 0 group the number below the average.
+These groups will be our target where we will train and test the model based on the song's features:acoustics, danceability, duration_ms, energy, instrumentals, liveness, loudness,key, mode, speech, tempo, and valence.
+However, our data set contains categorical values for the column key and mode.
+Therefore, we used Scikit-learn's LabelEncoder to transorf text into numerical data.

 Two sets of data will be created: a train dataset and a test dataset.
 Based on the training dataset, the model will be trained.
 To assess its performance, it will use the testing dataset while it learns.
 Our model cannot predict how well it will perform on unseen data, so we will not use the entire dataset.
 Instead, we will use the portion we have set aside.